 Our estimate of the population in the study area in 1993 indicates a decline of approximately 80% compared to 1953.
-Turner (1960) estimated a 1953 population size of 1559 $\pm$ 132 frogs ( $\hat{N}$ $\pm$ SD).
-Our 1993 estimate of the population size within the same area is 300 $\pm$ 22 frogs.
-Both estimates are based on the Lincoln-Petersen method, which uses a ratio of marked to total animals to estimate a total population.
-The two estimates are not strictly comparable; Turner's estimate was based on two active seasons of capture/recapture data, while ours is based on a single active season.
-In addition, 1993 was abnormally cool, possibly resulting in frogs being less active and therefore less likely to be observed and captured.
+Turner (1960) estimated a 1953 population size of 1559 ± 132 frogs (\pm SD).
+Our 1993 estimate of the population size within the same area is 300 + 22 frogs.
+Both estimates are based on the Lincoln-Petersen method, which uses a ratio of marked to total animals to estimate a total The two estimates are not strictly population. comparable; Turner's estimate was based on two active seasons of capture/recapture data, while ours is based on a single active season.
 There is some corroborating evidence of a decline; Turner revisited the site in 1991 and was struck by the relative scarcity of frogs as compared to the 1950s.
-Also, in 1991, we conducted mark/recapture of frogs in upper Lodge Creek (a large portion of the study area), and from that data we estimated a population of 245 (± 30) frogs.
-We think that the population has declined significantly since the 1950s.
+Also, in 1991, we conducted mark/recapture of frogs in upper Lodge Creek (a large portion of the study area), and from that data we estimated a population of 245 (+ 30) frogs, a number not significantly different from our 1993 estimate.
+We therefore think that the population has declined significantly since the 1950s.

 Reproduction occurred in 1993 at two breeding pools identified by Turner in the 1950s, pool 1 in the meadow and pool 3 in the forest.
 A third breeding site formerly used by frogs in the area is no longer in existence.
 In 1955, Turner (1957) documented 26 egg clusters at pool 1 and 25 at pool 3.
-By contrast, we found three egg clusters at pool 1 and twelve at pool 3 in 1991 (Peterson et al. 1992), and in 1993 we found three egg clusters at pool 1 and four at pool 3.
+By contrast, we found three egg clusters at pool 1 and twelve at pool 3 in 1991 (Peterson et al.

+1992), and in 1993 we found three egg clusters at pool 1 and four at pool 3.